thyseus/yay-cms/README.md

   * Just one database table where all content goes
   * Hierarchical Menu structure with infinite depth
   * Menu rendering inclusive
-  * Includes demo layout, but can be integrated in your existing Yii application layout
+  * Includes demo layout based on bootstrap, but can be integrated in your existing Yii application layout

 Please note that features like authentication, access right, language support all is NOT included.

 This is the task of other modules.